Parliamentary.ai

 Overview

-This Online Safety Bill aims to improve online safety for children and young people in the UK.
-It mandates internet service providers and mobile phone operators to implement age verification and filtering measures for adult content, requires them to provide online safety information, and introduces licensing for pornographic services.
+The Online Safety Bill aims to enhance online safety for children and young people in the UK.
+It mandates internet service providers and mobile phone operators to filter out adult content unless a subscriber explicitly opts in and verifies their age.
+The bill also introduces licensing for pornographic services and provisions for educating parents about online safety.

 Description